Last Updated April 27, 2026

 The first season should build roots, trunk selection, and clean shoot growth.
 Remove the idea of a first-year harvest from the plan and the work becomes easier to understand.

 Plant dormant bare-root vines in early spring in cold regions after the worst freezing risk has passed.
-West Virginia University Extension recommends soaking bare roots for several hours or overnight, trimming broken or long roots, spreading the root system in a wide hole, and watering immediately after backfilling.
+Soak bare roots for several hours or overnight, trim broken or long roots, spread the root system in a wide hole, and water immediately after backfilling.
 That first watering settles soil around roots and removes air pockets.

 Plant at the correct depth for the vine type and nursery instructions.
 Grafted vines need the graft union kept above the soil line.
 Own-rooted vines have different handling.
 If the nursery tag is unclear, ask before planting.
 A buried graft can root from the scion and defeat the reason the vine was grafted.